 In addition, there are a number of resources online where you can buy PC quality images for about $1 each.

 Find Your Photos

 If you’re using PowerPoint to build your courses, you have access to Microsoft’s online resources.
 There are a number of images that you can use.
-There are even some photos from sites like istockphoto and Photos To Go.
-They’ll offer low resolution images with the option to purchase higher resolutions through their sites.
+You can always find inexpensive stock photo subscriptions.
+In fact Graphic Stock (which has a good selection) regularly runs a $99/year subscription with unlimited downloads.
+They also have a video and audio service that is reasonably priced.
 I’ve found that in most cases, the lower resolution images work since I’m only using the images online and not for print.